patternfly/training-scenarios/react-charts/bar-chart/step1.md

-This step will begin by adding a CSS selector to define the chart size.
+Begin by adding a CSS selector to define the chart size.

+Katacoda is setting up a new React application.
+Begin coding once the server starts and "Welcome to PatternFly" is visible on the lower pane.

 <strong>Note:</strong> Katacoda is setting up a new React application.
-It will be ready to code
-once the server starts and you can see "Welcome to PatternFly" on the lower pane.
+It's ready to code once the server starts and "Welcome to PatternFly" message is displayed on the lower pane.

 ## Tasks